b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 If you'd like to postulate that this proclamation is meant for non-members, that's fine, but please—imagine this kind of proclamation from some other faith.
 If you were handed a printed proclamation by [David Miscavige](https://en.wikipedia.org/wiki/David_Miscavige) asserting that the publication of [L. Ron Hubbard](https://en.wikipedia.org/wiki/L._Ron_Hubbard)'s *Dianetics* is a key historical event for the world, would you think "*by my troth*, this is all the definitive proof I needed!
 Sign me up for exorbitantly priced books, *post-haste*!"
 Or imagine some similar publication from Bob Ciranko of JW's *Watchtower* reminding you that 144,000 individuals will be [[Sealing#Other Definitions|sealed]] and "[are chosen](https://web.archive.org/web/20240503230238/https://wol.jw.org/en/wol/d/r1/lp-e/2004647#h=3) from among mankind to rule with Christ in heaven over the coming Paradise earth".
 Having read that in a formally written proclamation issued by the upper echelons of a group you are not a part of, would such a proclamation sway your opinion of that organization or its claims?

 In either of these hypothetical scenarios, I might question *why* are these religious leaders proclaiming to the rest of the world?
-They're iterating a core belief that isn't new information.
+They're iterating a core belief that *is not new information*.
 Most anyone familiar with Mormonism would know superficially about Joseph Smith claiming to have seen God and producing a text afterward.
 Imagine hearing Nelson's proclamation as a nonmember.
 What would you reaction be?
 Better yet—find a non-Mormon friend of yours and share it to them.
 How do they react?
-If it didn't soften their heart and get them to agree to baptism, then what was the point of the proclamation?
+If it didn't soften their heart and get them to agree to [[Baptism|baptism]], then what was the point of the proclamation?
 Was it intended to persuade nonmembers, or was it to assure existing members?

 &nbsp;